 Course Code: mm0

+Here's where things really start to come together!
 You'll learn how to compare actual results to your baseline by using the Gantt Chart and reviewing a table.
-You'll also begin using the Tracking Gantt and filters to automatically identify slipping tasks, and you’ll look at the basics of variance analysis by discussing the Start and Finish Date, Resources, and Work Variance Tables.
-Then, go over a representative sample of the standard reports as well as discuss how to modify and create new reports.
+You'll discover how useful status identifiers and progress lines can be to quickly gain information about your project's position.
+You'll also begin using the Tracking Gantt and filters to automatically identify slipping tasks.
+You'll also take a stroll through the basics of variance analysis by discussing the Start and Finish Date, Resources, and Work Variance Tables.

 Tony Swaim has helped many clients, colleagues, and students reach their professional and personal goals.
 He has been an online instructor since 1998 and has taught at colleges and universities across the United States since 1981.
 His focus areas are project management, Six Sigma, and supply chain management.
 Tony manages a successful consulting firm, and his industry experience includes 20 years of supply chain management.
 He earned a Doctorate in Business Administration from Kennesaw State University and holds professional certifications in six disciplines, including the Project Management Professional (PMP)® certification from the Project Management Institute (PMI)® and Certified Six Sigma Black Belt (CSSBB)® from the American Society for Quality (ASQ)®.

 There are no prerequisites to take this course.

 The instructional materials required for this course are included in enrollment and will be available online.